mounseflit/ACS-RAG/Readme.md

 1.  **User Interface (UI)**: A Streamlit-based web application for user interaction, including file upload (drag-and-drop) and a chat interface.
 2.  **File Ingestion and Preprocessing Module**: Responsible for handling various file types, extracting raw content, and converting it into a standardized format suitable for further processing.
-3.  **Content Processing and Embedding Module**: This module will process the extracted content, perform necessary transformations (e.g., OCR), chunk the data, and generate embeddings using Watsonx AI's embedding models.
+3.  **Content Processing and Embedding Module**: This module will process the extracted content, perform necessary transformations (e.g., OCR), chunk the data, and generate embeddings using ACS AI's embedding models.
 4.  **Vector Database/Knowledge Base**: A storage solution for the generated embeddings and associated metadata, enabling efficient retrieval of relevant information.
-5.  **Retrieval-Augmented Generation (RAG) Orchestrator**: This component will manage the flow of information, including retrieving relevant context from the knowledge base based on user queries and feeding it to the Watsonx AI foundation model for generating responses.
+5.  **Retrieval-Augmented Generation (RAG) Orchestrator**: This component will manage the flow of information, including retrieving relevant context from the knowledge base based on user queries and feeding it to the ACS AI foundation model for generating responses.
-6.  **Watsonx AI Integration**: Leveraging various Watsonx AI services for core functionalities like foundation models (LLMs), embedding generation, and potentially specialized services for document understanding.
+6.  **ACS AI Integration**: Leveraging various ACS AI services for core functionalities like foundation models (LLMs), embedding generation, and potentially specialized services for document understanding.

 ```mermaid
 graph TD